saezlab/mistyR/README.md

 tidyr,
 withr

-and suggests rmarkdown, igraph and knitr.
+and suggests BiocStyle, igraph, knitr and rmarkdown.

 The installation of MISTy without any additional dependencies should take only seconds.